 Candidacy and Plan of Study

 To become a candidate for a graduate degree, the student must have on file with the Graduate School a plan of study prepared with the aid and approval of an advisory committee and approved by the Executive Committee of the Graduate Faculty Council.
 The Plan of Study form can be found at Graduate School Website-Forms.
 In order for a student to be eligible for graduation with a graduate degree, the student must have a cumulative GPA of 3.0 or higher.
-More details can be found in the BME-Graduate-Program-Handbook and in the Graduate Catalog.
+More details can be found in the Graduate Catalog.